erdem-aslan/stampy/README.md

 ## Installation

-Grab the binary from [Stampy Releases](http://1drv.ms/1P8dUKJ) and execute it with 'stampy -help';
+Grab the binary from [Stampy Releases](http://1drv.ms/1P8dUKJ) for your target architecture.

+## Usage

+stampy -help;

     Usage of stampy:
       -buckets int
-        	Number of buckets for keys to be evenly distributed, higher numbers will increase concurrency with a memory overhead (default 64)
+            Number of buckets for keys to be evenly distributed, higher numbers will increase concurrency with additional memory overhead (default 64)
+      -configFile string
+            All options are also configurable via config file in YAML format.
       -ip string
             A valid IPv4 address for serving restful interface, ex: 127.0.0.1 (default "0.0.0.0") -port int
-        	An unoccupied port for serving restful interface (default 4000)

-Executing without providing any parameter is sufficient for stampy, it'll just run with its default configuration.
+            An unoccupied port for serving restful interface (default 4000) Executing without providing any parameter is sufficient for stampy, it'll just run with its default configuration.
+You can also provide a configuration file written in YAML format.

-## Usage
+## Interfaces

-Stampy exposes only one type of interface which is HTTP/RESTful access.
+Stampy exposes only one (for now, at least) type of interface which is HTTP/RESTful access.

 Methods and their effects on paths: